Sep. 07, 2022

 • Vaccine encephalopathy is, in fact, caused by an inherited genetic defect of the voltage-gated neuronal sodium-channel gene.

-Following the widespread use of whole-cell pertussis vaccines containing diphtheria and tetanus toxoids in the 1940s, the mean incidence rates of pertussis decreased from 150/100,000 to approximately 1/100,000 by 1980.
+Following the widespread use of whole-cell pertussis vaccines containing diphtheria and tetanus toxoids in the 1940s, the mean incidence rates of pertussis in United States of America decreased from 150 out of 100,000 to approximately 1 out of 100,000 by 1980.
 Vaccine encephalopathy was first identified in a report by Byers and Moll in 1948.
 Eight efficacy trials evaluating acellular pertussis vaccines were conducted in the early 1990s; the results were reported in publications from 1995 to 1998.
 In 1996, less immuno-reactogenic diphtheria, tetanus, and acellular pertussis vaccines were licensed and recommended for routine use in infants and young children, replacing whole-cell pertussis and diphtheria and tetanus toxoid vaccines completely in the United States.
-Acellular pertussis vaccines were not associated with enhanced risk of neurologic complications.
+Acellular pertussis vaccines were not associated with enhanced risk of neurologic complications (09).

-The British National Childhood Encephalopathy Study was established in 1976 as an independent scientific enquiry into severe acute neurologic illnesses associated with pertussis vaccine.
-The study concluded that there was no significant association between vaccination and brain disease in most instances of encephalopathy, unexplained coma, convulsions lasting more than 30 minutes or associated with persistent complications, infantile spasms, or Reye syndrome in previously normal children within 7 days of immunization (20; 29).
-It was earlier suggested that pertussis vaccination might trigger the development of Dravet syndrome in children who have an SCN1A mutation.
+The British National Childhood Encephalopathy Study was established in 1976 as an independent scientific enquiry into severe acute neurologic illnesses associated with whole-cell pertussis vaccine.
+The study concluded that there was no significant association between vaccination and brain disease in most instances of encephalopathy, unexplained coma, convulsions lasting more than 30 minutes or associated with persistent complications, infantile spasms, or Reye syndrome in previously normal children within 7 days of immunization (24; 33).

 Nearly 3,000 illustrations, including video clips of neurologic disorders.